chrisbrasington/nextfest/2024_October.md

 >
 > It's kinda a puzzle cause you don't have a lot of health, so I made it further on my second attempt.
 I can see wanting to be challenged to complete the mission but it kinda didn't keep my interest, but I wasn't a big goldeneye fanboy.
 >
 > IT DOES SAY "horror" elements are not in the demo but in the base game - which has me intruiged.
 If this is a fake-out and goes lovecraftian THEN you have my attention.
+It is tagged "psychological horror" and there's a CROSS in the title of t of agent.

 [![Thumbnail](img/thumbnails/20241016214321_1.jpg)](img/2024_october/006/20241016214321_1.jpg)
 [![Thumbnail](img/thumbnails/20241016214432_1.jpg)](img/2024_october/006/20241016214432_1.jpg)